prohippo/ActiveWatch/README.md

 So, how big would our finite index set have to be to support useful text analysis?
-The ActiveWatch demonstration makes the case that 10⁴ should be enough in English for automatic clustering of text items by content or for detecting highly unusual content in a dynamic text stream.
+The ActiveWatch demonstration makes the case that 10⁴ should be enough in English for automatic clustering of short text items by content or for detecting highly unusual content in a dynamic text stream.
 You should look elsewhere, however, if you just want to find all documents containing a specific word.

-The big advantage of a finite vector representation of text is that it lets us organize system processing at a higher level of abstraction.
+The advantage of a finite vector representation of text is that it lets us organize information processing at a level of abstraction that simplifies the computations cwa system must carry out.
 Once we encode text as vectors, it should not matter where these vectors came from.
-We care only that they are easy to work with and carry enough information for the purposes of our users.
+We care only that they are convenient to work with and carry enough information for the needs and purposes of information users.

-Vector data of finite dimensionality makes a statistically scaled similarity measure possible.
-This is easy to interpret and allows a text processing system to make decisions on its own without a human always hovering around like a helicopter parent.
-Real-time systems with dynamic data become more manageable and more resiliant in unexpected situations.
+Vector data of finite dimensionality makes a statistically scaled measure of similarity possible.
+Such scaling makes a measure easier to interpret and allows a text processing system to make decisions reliably on its own.
+Human users must otherwise hover around like a helicopter parent for quality control.
+This is especiallly critical in real-time systems with dynamic data;
+they become more manageable and more resiliant in unexpected situations.

-AW will score similarity by the number of standard deviations that a raw inner product similarity score falls within a theoretical noise distribution.
+AW will score similarity by the number of standard deviations that a raw vector inner product similarity score falls above the mean of a theoretical noise distribution.
+This noise will be roughly Gaussian, so that an AW scaled similarity of 3 standard deviations should be significant at about p = .003.
-This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations should be significant at about p = .003.
-With actual text data, we can expect AW scaled similarity above 6 standard deviations.
+With actual text data, AW should typically work with scaled similarity well above 6 standard deviations.

 Some index tuning is needed to achieve such performance.
 This will mainly involve adjustments of the indexing features defined by a users for particular target text data.
-Automatic stemming and stopword deletion also allows AW users to exclude purely grammatical instances of n-grams like ING, MENT, or ATION when indexing text content.
+Automatic stemming and stopword deletion also allows AW users to exclude purely grammatical instances of n-grams like ING, MENT, or ATION when indexing text for content.

 AW was first written in C around 1982 for information discovery in unfamiliar text data.
-The current Java version dates back to around 1999, but has some recent tweaks in its linguistic analysis and addition of 4- and 5-letter word fragments for indexing.
+The current Java version dates back to around 1999, but has some recent tweaks in its linguistic analysis and addition of 4- and 5-letter word fragments for more precise indexing.
 Only 2- and 3-letter fragments, plus user-defined indices, were built into AW previously.

 The modules included in the AW GitHub repository mainly provide support for simple clustering of text items by content.
 The code is organized functionally